 I find the texture similar to a rich day-time moisturizer.
-It is not as sheer or refreshing as gel-form sunscreen, but I’m happy with its non-sticky and quick absorbing texture.
-The slight shiny texture it leaves over my skin gives me assurance that the product is “still there”.
+It is not as sheer or refreshing as a gel sunscreen, but I’m fine with its lotion-like texture.
+The slight shiny film it leaves behind gives me assurance that the product is “still there” to protect my skin.

 At 90ml per tube, I find this to be an optimal size – not too much, not too little.
 Banana Boat Ultra Protect Sunscreen Lotion SPF 80 meets the airport security regulation of not more than 100ml for carry-on and provides enough for a trip.
 I tend to use up 80% of the tube after a beach holiday (lasting about two weeks) – so anything less than that volume wouldn’t be suitable.